 Since 1990, Irvine Valley College has been committed to maintaining a strong athletic and academic tradition.
-Competing as a member of the nation's toughest college conference, the Orange Empire Conference (OEC), Irvine Valley teams have collected 22 state championships and 45 conference titles from 1990 through the fall of 2016.
-IVC currently competes in 13 intercollegiate sports: baseball, women's badminton, women's sand volleyball, and men's and women's basketball, golf, soccer, tennis, and volleyball.
+Competing as a member of the nation's toughest college conference, the Orange Empire Conference (OEC), Irvine Valley teams have collected 24 state championships and 48 conference titles from 1990 through the spring of 2018.
+IVC currently competes in 13 intercollegiate sports: baseball, women's badminton, women's beach volleyball, and men's and women's basketball, golf, soccer, tennis and volleyball.
 The success of the IVC teams can be attributed largely to an outstanding coaching staff that demands excellence from students, not only on the courts and fields but also in the classroom.
 All head coaches for the men's and women's teams hold at least a master's degree.

-The last three years have been among the best athletics campaigns in school history.
+The last few years have included some of the best athletics campaigns in school history.

 The 2015-16 school year featured the men's tennis team winning its second straight state title, freshman Javier Callejo taking the men's state singles tennis title and sophomores Bruno Figlia and Scott Paz earning the men's doubles state title in Ojai.